tzuyitseng/doctoral_thesis/README.md

    Advance published in <em>Neurobiology of Language</em>.
 1-62. <a href="https://doi.org/10.1162/NOL.a.215">(link)</a> <br>
    - Preprint on <a href="https://osf.io/preprints/psyarxiv/fqwe8">PsyArXiv</a> and <a href="https://shs.hal.science/halshs-04836272">HAL</a> <br>

-Other related scientific activity based on my doctoral thesis:
+Other related scientific activities based on my doctoral thesis:

    - Tseng, T. 2025.
 Sensorimotor representation of native and non-native phoneme perception and its application for foreign language learning.
 Open talk at Graduate Institute of Linguistics, National Taiwan University, Taipei, Taiwan.
 20 Feb 2025. <br>
    - Tseng, T. 2022.
 Motor representation and speech processing in foreign language learning.
 Laboratory presentation at ImpAct Journal Club, CRNL, Bron, France. <br>